-LGBT Ireland's Helpline is a non-judgmental and confidential service providing listening, support and information to lesbian, gay, bisexual and transgender (LGBT) people, their family and friends, and to those who are questioning if they might be LGBT.
-Our LGBT Helpline service is provided by a network of trained volunteers from a number of local LGBT helplines.
+LGBT Ireland's Support Line is a non-judgmental and confidential service providing listening, support and information to lesbian, gay, bisexual and transgender (LGBT) people, their family and friends, and to those who are questioning if they might be LGBT.
+Our LGBT Support Line service is provided by a network of trained volunteers from a number of local LGBT services.

 Monday to Wednesday 6.30pm - 9pm